chuckcscccl/rustlr/chapter4.md

 ## Chapter 4: Automatically Generating the AST

-Since version 0.2.7, rustlr is capable of automatically generating the data structures (enums) for the abstract syntax of a language as well as the semantic actions required to create instances of those structures.
+One of the advantages of writing ambiguous grammars, e.g., `E-->E+E` instead of `E-->E+T`, is that it becomes easier to generate reasonable abstract syntax representations automatically.
+Extra symbols such as `T` that are required for unambiguous grammars generally have no meaning at the abstract syntax level and will only lead to convoluted ASTs.
+Since version 0.2.8, rustlr is capable of automatically generating the data structures (enums) for the abstract syntax of a language as well as the semantic actions required to create instances of those structures.
 For beginners new to writing grammars and parsers, we **do not** recommend starting with an automatically generated AST.
 The user must understand clearly the relationship between concrete and abstract syntax and the best way to learn this relationship is by writing ASTs by hand, as demonstrated in the previous two chapters.
-Even with Rustlr capable of generating nearly everything one might need from a parser, it is still likely that careful fine tuning may be required.
+Even with Rustlr capable of generating nearly everything one might need from a parser, it is still likely that careful fine tuning will be required.

 We redo the enhanced calculator example from [Chapter 2][chap2].
 The following grammar is found [here](https://cs.hofstra.edu/~cscccl/rustlr_project/autocalc/calcauto.grammar).